sisoje/mv/README.md

 # SwiftUI MV - with unit and UI testing

 ## Goals achieved
-- no reference-type view-models just value-type models
+- Avoid reference-type view-models and use value-type models.
-- network "snapshotting" UI tests
+- Implement network "snapshotting" UI tests.

-## MV
+## MVVM vs MV

-Many tutorials lead you to beleive that MVVM is a way to go in SwiftUI.
-That is most probably wrong!
+Many tutorials lead you to believe that MVVM is the way to go in SwiftUI.
+This is most probably incorrect!

 Example with a view-model class - MVVM approach:
 ```